timgit/pg-boss/docs/configuration.md

 > When a higher unit is is specified, lower unit configuration settings are ignored.

 Setting `singletonNextSlot` to true will cause the job to be scheduled to run after the current time slot if and when a job is throttled.
 This option is set to true, for example, when calling the convenience function `publishDebounced()`.

+### Completion jobs
+* **onComplete**, bool (Default: true)

+When a job completes, a completion job will be created in the queue, copying the same retention policy as the job, for the purpose of `onComplete()` or `fetchCompleted()`.
+If completion jobs are not used, they will be archived according to the retention policy.
+If the queue in question has a very high volume, this can be set to `false` to bypass creating the completion job.
+This can also be set in the constructor as a default for all calls to `publish()`.

 ## Fetch options